pySTEPS/pysteps/CONTRIBUTING.rst

    explanatory.
 Avoid using abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.
+   Avoid single letter variables if possible and use more verbose names for clarity.
+An exception for this are indexes in loops (*i, j, k, etc*).

    The following table summarizes the conventions: